Year 6

 Reading Plus

-To support the children in reading this year, we have implemented the exciting Reading Plus online programme.
+To support the children in reading this year, we are continuing with the exciting Reading Plus online programme.
 Reading Plus targets the children's fluency and comprehension, directly improving their reading skills.
 As a result, we hope that the children will become quicker, more efficient readers.

 Reading Plus can be accessed on: https://student.readingplus.com/seereader/api/sec/login#